exasol/script-languages-release/flavors/README.md

   - Compatible Exasol Versions: 8.\*, 7.1.\*
   - Available languages: R 4.4
   - [Here](template-Exasol-all-r-4/FLAVOR_DESCRIPTION.md) you can find more details about the flavor, such as the provided packages.

-### test-Exasol-8-cuda-ml

-The Cuda-ML flavor contains the Cuda-SDK and is prepared to work with the Nvidia-Drivers, which however need to be provided by the Host OS.
-It also includes two ML packages for testing:
-- pytorch
-- numba

-- test-Exasol-8-cuda-ml
-  - Base Image: ubuntu:22.04
-  - Compatible Exasol Versions: not yet defined
-  - Available languages: Python 3.10
-  - [Here](test-Exasol-8-cuda-ml/FLAVOR_DESCRIPTION.md) you can find more details about the flavor, such as the provided packages.

 ## Flavor or Language-specific features